HitFix: Angel investment

 HitFix received its first funding from Golden Seeds, the fourth largest angel investment group in the United States, in 2009.
 Since then, HitFix has twice benefited from investment from the Tech Coast Angels, one of the largest angel investment networks in Southern California.
 The first such investment came in February 2009 in the amount of $850,000.
 In June 2010, the Angels added to their commitment investing an additional $1,600,000.
 In addition to Golden Seeds and Tech Coast Angels, HitFix investors include HBS Angels, Liquid Capital, and Gordon Crawford.

 Contributors

 Gregory Ellwood

-In addition to being one of its co-founders, Ellwood reports on movies and awards for HitFix.
+In addition to being one of its co-founders, Ellwood reported on movies and awards for HitFix.

 Drew McWeeny

 Formerly known as “Moriarty”, McWeeny previously wrote for Ain't It Cool News.
-In addition to being a screenwriter and movie critic, McWeeny now covers the movie industry for HitFix.
+In addition to being a screenwriter and movie critic, McWeeny covered the movie industry for HitFix.
 McWeeny announced his move to HitFix in 2008 in a review of The Curious Case of Benjamin Button.

 On September 20, 2016, McWeeny announced via Twitter that he would no longer be working for Hitfix.